-Figure 27 shows some of the modules of the symbol that we tried to read in section 4.2 on page 23.
+Figure 5.6 shows a part of a symbol with very small modules.
 Because the modules are smaller than the specified minimum module size the computed grid cannot be fitted correctly to the symbol and each computed region contains parts of several modules, i.e., the individual regions contain dark and light parts at the same time.

-The binary values of all regions that are stored in the tuple 'ResultBinModules' (see figure 28) confirm the visual impression, since for most of the regions the values strongly deviate from 0 or 100.
+The binary values of all regions that are stored in the tuple 'ResultBinModules' (see figure 5.7) confirm the visual impression, since for most of the regions the values strongly deviate from 0 or 100.
 Hence, the decision whether a region belongs to foreground or background is not reliable.
-As described in section 4.2, the problems caused by a small module size can be solved by increasing the size of the image.
+As noted before, the problems caused by a small module size can be solved by adapting the parameter 'small_modules_robustness'.